dotnet/msbuild/documentation/specs/static-graph.md

 - $\_GenerateRestoreProjectPathWalk \to \_IsProjectRestoreSupported, \_GenerateRestoreProjectPathWalk, \_GenerateRestoreGraphProjectEntry$

 **Open Issue:** Restore is a bit complicated, and we may need new concepts to represent it.
-The root project calls the recursive $\_GenerateRestoreProjectPathWalk$ on itself to collect the children closure, and then after the recursion call returns (after having walked the graph), it calls the other targets on each returned child in a non-recursive manner.
+The root project calls the recursive $\_GenerateRestoreProjectPathWalk$ on itself to collect the referenced projects closure, and then after the recursion call returns (after having walked the graph), it calls the other targets on each returned referenced project in a non-recursive manner.
 So the above protocol is not a truthful representation of what happens, but it correctly captures all targets called on each node in the graph.

 **Open Issue:** How do we differentiate between targets called on the outer build project and targets called on the inner build projects?

-We'll represent the project reference protocols as items in MSBuild:
+We'll represent the project reference protocols as items in MSBuild.
+The target list will be stored as properties for ease of extensibility.
 ```xml
 <PropertyGroup>
   <ProjectReferenceTargetsForClean>GetTargetFrameworks;Clean</ProjectReferenceTargetsForClean>